CancerScreeningCDS/crcsm-cds/input/pagecontent/3_specification.md

 only enumerate the set of all actions that *could* apply to any patient.
 The CQL standard allows CDS logic to be expressed so that it can be determined which actions apply to a *specific* patient.
-As described in Section 5.1.4, CQL allows the CRCSM CDS logic to be written as computer code that implements the following capabilities:
+As described in [Section 3.3.3](#cds-logic-via-cql), CQL allows the CRCSM CDS logic to be written as computer code that implements the following capabilities:

 -   Query patient electronic health record (EHR) for pertinent medical